viamrobotics/docs/docs/services/data/_index.md

 ## Use the data management service

-To use the data management service, [add the data management service](/services/data/configure-data-capture/#add-the-data-management-service) to your smart machine.
+To use the data management service, [add the data management service](/services/data/configure-data-capture/#add-the-data-management-service) to your machine.
 Then, [configure data capture](/services/data/configure-data-capture/) and [configure cloud sync](/services/data/configure-cloud-sync/) as needed.

 For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see [Capture Data and Train a Model](/tutorials/services/data-mlmodel-tutorial/).